betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googletest/docs/V1_6_AdvancedGuide.md

 Google Test provides an <b>event listener API</b> to let you receive notifications about the progress of a test program and test failures.
-The events you can listen to include the start and end of the test program, a test case, or a test strategy, among others.
+The events you can listen to include the start and end of the test program, a test case, or a test schedulingStrategy, among others.
 You may use this API to augment or replace the standard console output, replace the XML output, or provide a completely different form of output, such as a GUI or a database.
 You can also use test events as